syfenx/pyBeats/README.md

 Python 3.4

-dependencies:
+Dependencies:
-Pygame
+-Pygame
-Pybass
+-Pybass
-cx_freeze to build an executable
+-cx_freeze to build an executable